UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/1_IntroBash.md

 ### Accessing Manuals

 In order to help us find what options are able to be specified, every command built-in to the shell has a manual, or a help page which can take some time to get familiar with.
-*These help pages are displayed using the pager known as* `less` which essentially turns the terminal window into a text viewer so we can display text in the terminal window, but with no capacity for us to edit the text.
+*These help pages are displayed using the pager known as* `less` which essentially turns the terminal window into a text viewer so we can display text in the terminal window, but with no capacity for us to edit the text, almost like primitive version of Acrobat Reader.

 To display the help page for `ls` enter the command
 ```
 man ls
 ```

+(If you are on OSX and this doesn't work, try using `ls --help | less`.
+This may seem a bit complex but we'll explain all this soon.)

-As beforehand, the space between the two is important & in the first word we are invoking the command `man` which then looks for the *manual* associated with the command `ls`.
+As beforehand, the space between the arguments is important & in the first argument we are invoking the command `man` which then looks for the *manual* associated with the command `ls`.
 To navigate through the manual page, we need to know a few shortcuts which are part of the `less` pager.

 Although we can navigate through the `less` pager using up & down arrows on our keyboards, some helpful shortcuts are: